apache/hudi/rfc/rfc-60/rfc-60.md

 ![](HudiStorageCacheLayer.png)

 ### Hudi Table Second-Level Latency
-When data is ingested into the lake, it is first written to data files and metadata, and only becomes visible after the transaction is successfully committed.
+Before, when data is ingested into the lake, it is first written to data files and metadata, and only becomes visible after the transaction is successfully committed.
 Since writing data files is relatively slow, it typically involves minute-level commits.
 Here, the capabilities of the Federated Storage Layout can be extended by writing data to high-speed storage systems like Kafka, HBase, or Redis, and recording metadata such as offsets or keys in the lake table's metadata.
 During reads, the content from both persistent storage and high-speed storage can be combined, enabling Hudi to achieve second-level latency.

+Case 3 is another implementation of the Federated Storage Layout, rather than just a concept of a caching layer.
+In Case 3, we effectively use Kafka as a log storage (since both follow an append-only model like avro) and implement a complete set of HoodieKafkaLogScanner and corresponding
+Compactor.
+Regarding data visibility in Case 3, the data should be visible externally as soon as it enters Kafka, without a strong dependency on
+Compaction/Clustering operations.
+For the query side, it will return a union of data from Kafka and the base files.
+Of course, it also needs to provide the capability to read/stream Kafka logs in a read-only manner.
+In summary, this approach aims to achieve second-level latency and visibility for lake tables based on the Hudi Federated Storage Layout.

 In addition, we are proposing an interface that would allow users to implement their own custom strategy to allow them to distribute the data files across cloud stores, hdfs or on prem based on their specific use-cases.